This is how we meet in the wild.

 Friendships forged during that very first Floatchella in the Exumas are still going strong today.

-The buddy boats that formed out there didn’t just raft up for an afternoon — many kept traveling together, crossing islands, countries, and seasons side by side.
+The buddy boats that formed out there didn’t just raft up for an afternoon — many kept traveling together, crossing oceans, ticking off countries and seasons side by side.

 That’s the magic of Floatchella.